Darkyenus/wemi/README.md

     projectVersion set { "1.0" }

-	// This is how Maven-like dependencies are added
-    //libraryDependencies add { dependency("com.esotericsoftware:kryo:4.0.1") }
+	// This is how Maven-like dependencies are added libraryDependencies add { dependency("com.esotericsoftware:kryo:4.0.1") }

 	// Main class, if you have any mainClass set { "com.example.MyMain" }
 }
 ```
-All `.wemi` files are like Kotlin `.kt` files, just different extension.
 Things like `projectGroup` or `mainClass` above, are keys.
 Setting any of them is optional, most of them have
 sensible default values.
 There is more to them, check the [design documentation](docs/DESIGN.md).
 4. Now you have a build script that can compile and run Java and Kotlin projects.
 Add your sources to
 `<your-project-root>/src/main/java` and/or `<your-project-root>/src/main/kotlin`.
 Dependency on Kotlin's standard library is added by default (if you do not want that, add line
 `libraryDependencies set { emptyList() }`, or change the project's archetype to `wemi.Archetypes.JavaProject`
-if you don't want Kotlin at all) .
+if you don't want Kotlin at all).
 5. Run it!
-Open your shell with `bash` support (sorry, `cmd.exe` won't do) and in your project's root directory, type `./wemi run`.
+Open your shell with `bash`/`sh` support (sorry, `cmd.exe` won't do) and in your project's root directory, type `./wemi run`.
 This will compile the sources, with specified libraries on classpath, and run the specified main class.

 Running `./wemi` by itself will start an interactive session for your tasks.
 This is actually preferred,
 at least when developing, because the compile times are often much shorter.
+Type `help` to see what you can do and feel free to experiment.

-And that is it.
-If you are interested, look at the examples in [test repositories](test%20repositories) and
+Also check out examples in [test repositories](test%20repositories) and
 the [design document](docs/DESIGN.md) with detailed documentation of Wemi's inner workings.

 ## Contributing & License
 The code is not yet under any license, but you can still read it.
-Likewise, contributions are not accepted by default - yet, but if you want to
+Likewise, contributions are not accepted yet, but if you want to
 join the effort or send feedback, send me a mail!